-Instructor: Kristin FitzPatrick Ezell

-Office Location: Zoom

-Email: Kristin.fitzpatrickezell@sjsu.edu

-Office Hours: Fridays 10:00-11:40 a.m. and by appointment

-Class Days/Time: Mondays and Wednesdays: 10:30-11:45 a.m.

-Classroom: Zoom: Join from PC, Mac, Linux, iOS or

-Android: https://sjsu.zoom.us/j/96329651480

-Prerequisites: The Reflection on College Writing is a prerequisite to Stretch English I

-(English 1AF).

-Credit for Stretch English I (English 1AF) is a prerequisite for Stretch

-English II (English 1AS).

-GE/SJSU Studies

-Category:

-English 1AS satisfies Written Communication I, GE Area A2.

-To earn graduation credit in this category, you must complete the vearlong course with a grade of C- or better.
+Instructor: Kristin FitzPatrick Ezell Office Location: Zoom Email: Kristin.fitzpatrickezell@sjsu.edu Office Hours: Wednesdays and Thursdays 1:00-1:50 p.m. and by appointment Class Days/Time: Mondays and Wednesdays: 10:30-11:45 a.m.
+Classroom: Zoom Prerequisites: The Reflection on College Writing is a prerequisite to Stretch English I (English 1AF).
+Credit for Stretch English I (English 1AF) is a prerequisite for Stretch English II (English 1AS).
+GE/SJSU Studies Category: English 1AS satisfies Written Communication I, GE Area A2.
+To earn graduation credit in this category, you must complete the yearlong course with a grade of C- or better.
 The Stretch Calendar Stretch I and II span the fall and spring terms: Taken together, the fall and spring course complete the A2 writing requirement.
 This means you must enroll in spring for the same section (time, day, instructor) in order to complete the course of study you begin in fall.

-The A2 Milestone for

-Progress to Degree

-The CSU system and SJSU expect all students to complete their A2 requirement within their first year of study.
+The A2 Milestone for Progress to Degree The CSU system and SJSU expect all students to complete their A2 requirement within their first year of study.
 We have committed to make available courses and support to help all students achieve this milestone.
 Please work with your instructor and all recommended support staff to achieve this milestone successfully.